 What is Quality of Security?

 Selecting the right quality of security is one of the most important factors to consider in investing.
-Security refers to a negotiable financial instrument that holds some monetary value and represents an ownership stake in a publicly-traded corporation, either through stocks, bonds, or options.
+Security refers to a negotiable financial instrument that holds monetary value and represents an ownership stake in a publicly traded corporation, either through stocks, bonds, or options.

 The security ownership may be represented by a certificate, electronic record, or book-entry only form.
 The company issuing the securities is referred to as the issuer.
-The Securities and Exchange Commission (SEC) is responsible for regulating securities trading and protecting investors from fraud.
+The Securities and Exchange Commission (SEC) regulates securities trading and protects investors from fraud.

 - Investors follow a defined set of criteria for identifying quality stocks based on the company’s quality characteristics.